|FY21 Annual||FY21 Monthly|

-*To Cover Cost of Disability and Life Insurance Premiums $600 annually has been added.
+*To offset the cost of Disability and Life Insurance Premiums $600 has been added to your annual salary.

 A resident stipend is determined by the currently assigned PGY level and is unrelated to the number of prior months or years of previous GME completed by the resident.